Reinoptland/developer-resources/src/PLAN.md

 WHAT DO WE NEED TO DO TO BE ABLE TO ADD A DEVELOPER?

 - X We need a form
-- We need to store the state of the form (useState)
+- X We need to store the state of the form (useState)
 - When the form is submitted, dispatch an action
 - In the reducer, handle the action